 To me, one of the laziest tropes in science fiction is the “mirror universe”.
-At its very worst, it’s an excuse for creating cartoonishly “bad” versions of beloved characters by dimming the lights, sticking them all in figure-hugging black leather and making them tediously aggressive and shouty (looking really damn hard at you, Star Trek).
+At its very worst, it’s an excuse for creating cartoonishly “bad” versions of beloved characters by dimming the lights, sticking them all in figure-hugging black leather and making them tediously aggressive and shouty.

-But even when it’s done well, it feels disappointingly predictable.
+Done badly, it also feels disappointingly predictable.
 We know each side is there to throw the other into ironic contrast.
 We know that one side is the world of baddies, a whole universe of wannabe oppressors.
-And we know it only ends in one way: with the gateway between the universes being closed for good, conveniently tying up all loose ends by saying “I guess it’s that other universe’s problem now, LOL”.
+And we know it only ends in one way: with the gateway between the universes being closed (perhaps for good), conveniently tying up all loose ends by saying “I guess it’s that other universe’s problem now, LOL.”

 The unofficial City & the City artwork around the Web seemed to confirm this assumption: